bongiozzo/musica_mustdie/output/band_witchery.md

 # Witchery

-Дискография
+## Дискография

-"Restless And Dead" 1998, Thrash
+### "Restless And Dead" 1998, Thrash

+01. The reaper
+02. Witchery
+03. Midknight at the graveyard
+04. The hangman
+05. Awaiting the exorcist
+06. All evil
+07. House of raining blood
+08. Into Purgatory
+09. Born in the night
+10. Restless & dead

-"Witchburner" 1999, Thrash
+### "Witchburner" 1999, Thrash

+01. Fast as a shark
+02. I wanna be somebody
+03. Riding on the wind
+04. Neon knights
+05. The howling
+06. The executioner
+07. Witchburner

-"Dead, Hot And Ready" 1999, Thrash
+### "Dead, Hot And Ready" 1999, Thrash

+01. Demonication
+02. A paler shade of death
+03. The guillotine
+04. Resurrection
+05. Full moon
+06. The devil and the damage done
+07. Dead, hot and ready
+08. The devilґs triangle
+09. Call of the coven
+10. On a black horse thru hell...

-"Symphony For The Devil" 2001, Thrash
+### "Symphony For The Devil" 2001, Thrash

+01. The Storm
+02. Unholy Wars
+03. Inquisition
+04. Omens
+05. Bone Mill
+06. None Buried Deeper...
+07. Wicked
+08. Called For By Death
+09. Hearse Of The Pharaohs
+10. Shallow Grave
+11. Enshrined (bonustrack)
+12. The One Within (bonustrack)

-"Don’t Fear the Reaper" 2006, Thrash
+### "Don’t Fear the Reaper" 2006, Thrash

+1. Disturbing the Beast 02:41
+2. Stigmatized 04:12
+3. Draw Blood 03:19
+4. The Ritual 04:03
+5. Ashes 04:18
+6. Plague Rider 03:56
+7. Damned in Hell 03:56
+8. Crossfixation 04:09
+9. The Wait of the Pyramids 03:56
+10. Immortal Death 01:31
+11. Styx 04:54
+12. War Piece 02:22
+13. Cannonfodder 02:40

+Toxine (Tony Kampner) - Vocals
+Patrik Jensen - Guitars
+Richard Corpse - Guitars
+Sharlee D'Angelo - Bass
+Martin Axe - Drums

-"Witchkrieg" 2010, Thrash
+### "Witchkrieg" 2010, Thrash

+1. Witchkrieg 03:44
+2. Wearer Of Wolf's Skin 02:27
+3. The God Who Fell From Earth 04:39
+4. Conqueror's Return 03:25
+5. The Reaver 03:17
+6. From Dead To Worse 03:34
+7. Devil Rides Out 04:10
+8. One Foot In The Grave 02:58
+9. Hellhound 02:45
+10. Witch Hunter 03:27

 ## Отношения с другими группами